jordan-begian/learnin-notebook/NoteBook/Notes/TypeScript/TypeScriptForJavaCsharpProgrammers.md

 ```
 This **does not** result in an error due to TypeScript views the argument having **all** the properties `Empty` does, due to `Empty` not having any arguments.

-**The point** - A subclass cannot **remove** a property of its base class, doing so would destroy the relationship between the derived class adn it's base.
+**The point** - A subclass cannot **remove** a property of its base class, doing so would destroy the relationship between the derived class and its base.

 #### **Identical Types**